-Recitals are the most important part of the “Glowing Harp”.
-Our main goal is to provide young harpists with the opportunity to reveal themselves, to listen to other musicians, to extend their knowledge of harp repertoire and of course to find new friends.
-That’s why recitals of “Glowing Harp” will be played by famous musicians and also by young talanted harpists.
+Recitals are a vital part of the “Glowing Harp” project.
+Our goal is to provide young harpists with the opportunity to present themselves, to listen to other musicians, to extend their knowledge of the harp repertoire, and of course to find new friends.
+This is why Glowing Harp recitals are played by famous musicians, and also by young, talented harpists.

 *except for the youngest and harp duo categories